How to Turbo boost your Retirement Savings

 In this article we take a look at the issues that impact on super balances and detail how salary sacrificing works.
 We go on to look at a case study to explain the tax and contribution benefits.

-With many couples choosing to have children later in life, parents’ financial responsibilities can often extend into their 50s, even 60s.
-Additionally, the earning opportunities for many people over age 50 often begin to decline.
-Add to this other factors that can interrupt retirement savings such as time out of the workforce to raise a family or periods of unemployment and increasing your super contributions can sometimes seem like an uphill battle.
+Many couples choose to have children later and as a result, parents’ financial responsibilities can now often extend well into their 50s, even 60s.
+Furthermore, the earning opportunities for many people over age 50 often begin to decline.

 Is there an easy solution?

 Usually, the least painful and most methodical option is to use a superannuation salary sacrifice arrangement.
-For most employed people on high incomes this can represent worthwhile and straightforward method of bolstering retirement provisions.
+For most employed people on high incomes this can represent a useful and straightforward method of bolstering retirement provisions.

 How it works